 - Excellent interpersonal, verbal, and written communication skills.

 Apply at Rutgers:

 RCSB PDB is a friendly and collaborative working environment with excellent professional development opportunities.
 At Rutgers, this academic position offers New Jersey state benefits and a faculty-level salary.

 Note: we are waiting for a new job positing number from Rutgers.
 In the meantime, for Apply at Rutgers Contact US RCSB PDB

 About RCSB PDB

 RCSB PDB is a world-renowned, scientific organization focused on serving technical, educational and other programmatic needs of scientific and research communities worldwide.
-RCSB.org serves more than 1 million users in academia and industry.
+RCSB.org serves millions of users in academia and industry.
 The RCSB PDB development team, located at UCSD/SDSC and Rutgers, creates leading edge web technologies targeted for scientific and educational audiences.